Parasaurolophus: Behavioral hypotheses

 Computer modeling of a well-preserved specimen of P. tubicen, with more complex air passages than those of P. walkeri, has allowed the reconstruction of the possible sound its crest produced.
 The main path resonates at around 30 Hz, but the complicated sinus anatomy causes peaks and valleys in the sound.

 The other main behavioral theory is that the crest was used for intra-species recognition.
 This means that the crest could have been used for species recognition, as a warning signal, and for other, non-sexual uses.
 These could have been some of the reasons crests evolved in Parasaurolophus and other hadrosaurids.
 Instead, social and physiological functions have become more supported as function(s) of the crest, focusing on visual and auditory identification and communication.
 As a large object, the crest has clear value as a visual signal and sets this animal apart from its contemporaries.
-The large size of hadrosaurid eye sockets and the presence of sclerotic rings in the eyes imply acute vision and diurnal habits, evidence that sight was important to these animals.
+The large size of hadrosaurid eye sockets and the presence of scleral rings in the eyes imply acute vision, evidence that sight was important to these animals.
 If, as is commonly illustrated, a skin frill extended from the crest to the neck or back, the proposed visual display would have been even showier.
 As is suggested by other lambeosaurine skulls, the crest of Parasaurolophus likely permitted both species identification (such as separating it from Corythosaurus or Lambeosaurus) and sexual identification by shape and size.